-- 3 dozen eggs (medium best for size of jar)
+- 3 dozen eggs (medium eggs fit best in 1 qt. jar)

 - 1 large jar hot pepper rings (banana peppers)

-- 1 qt. jar of Vlasic Hot Garden Mix or generic jar of hot gardenia mix
+- 1 qt. jar of Vlasic Hot Garden Mix or generic jar of hot garden mix

 - Brine to fill remainder of jar.
 Ratio of 1 part vinegar to 3 parts water